SirPieces/Esc-GuideBook/README.md

 Discord : https://discord.com/invite/823tgT9wnr

-*Disclaimer i want to say that all credits goto EscStore, and all ive done is try implement it for QBCore.*
+*Disclaimer i want to say that all credits goto EscStore, and all ive done is implement it for QBCore.*

 ``` ```
 ***Edit for QBCore***